 Brow lifts are sometimes performed at the same time as facelifts, which help to reduce saggy skin around the jaw or jowls and loose skin in the neck area.
 These procedures are sometimes recommended for those who are showing premature signs of ageing or to reduce the appearance of looking very “tired”!

-According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), just over 33,703 Americans had brow (forehead) lift surgery in 2018, this is a decrease of 3.7% on 2017 and a decrease of 11.1% compared to 2014 figures.
+According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), just over 22 713 Americans had brow (forehead) lift surgery in 2018, this is a decrease of 3.7% on 2017 and a decrease of 11.1% compared to 2014 figures.
 With the rise in non-surgical options using botulinum toxin, this could account for the fall in surgical brow lifts.
 No similar statistics are available for the United Kingdom yet, but each year, more and more people in this country are having forehead lifts.